Feeling lonely and isolated as a teenager: a parent’s guide

 Take a break

 It’s not always easy to know how a conversation might go.
-If your child is defensive, unreceptive or goes quiet, leave it there for now but return to it again in a few days’ time.
-You might find that your child comes to you after they’ve had a bit of time and feel ready to talk.
+If your child is defensive, unreceptive or goes quiet, leave it there for now but return to it again in a few days.
+You might find that your child comes to you after they’ve had some time and feel ready to talk.

 Remember that a conversation is a two-way thing.
 Listening to your teen is important.
-Give them time to answer as they might be nervous or find it hard to talk about the way they feel.
+Give them time to answer as they might be nervous or find it hard to be open.
 When you ask them a question, see if you can ask one that requires more than a yes or no answer.

 Show your support